Makjets/webapp/README.md

    docker-compose up
    ```

-   This will start the MariaDB database and the Spring Boot application in separate containers.
+   This will start the MariaDB database

-3. The application will be available at `http://localhost:8080`, and it will connect to the database container automatically.

 ## Testing the Application